Visiting Skomer Island Puffins & Wildlife (Updated 2024)

 For satellite navigation, the postcode is SA62 3BJ which gets you within 300 metres of Lockley Lodge Visitor Centre.

-There is a National Trust car park at the Visitor Centre, free if you are a National Trust member or £5.00/ per day for non-members.
+There is a National Trust car park at the Visitor Centre.
+It is free for National Trust members and £ 7.00 per day for non-members.

 After paying, you can come and go during the day using the same ticket.